 How to do a spring garden clean up the RIGHT way:

 Step 1: Cut, bundle, and tie.

 In early spring, many insects are still in diapause (a physiological state akin to hibernation).
 In other words, they’re still sleeping.
 Sometimes they wake up because the weather warms and sometimes they wake up because the day-length increases.
 Lots of beneficial insects, including pollinators like tiny native bees and pest-munching predators like syrphid flies, lacewings, and parasitic wasps, spend the winter hunkered down in hollow plant stems either as adults or pupae.
 Cutting down the dead plant stems too early in the spring will disturb them before they have a chance to emerge.
 Wait as long as you can to do your spring garden clean up.
+Ideally, you should wait until the daytime temperatures are consistently above 50 degrees F for at least 7 consecutive days.
 But, that being said, I’m well aware that gardeners like to cut down old plant stems before new growth starts, so as an alternative to delaying your spring garden clean up, here are two other options:

 - Another option (and the one I prefer) is to take the cut stems and gather them into small bundles of a few dozen stems each.
 Tie the bundles together with a piece of jute twine and hang them on a fence or lean them against a tree on an angle.
 Again, the insects sheltering inside of them will emerge when they’re ready.
 An added bonus of this method: More insects, especially native bees, will move in to the stems and possibly use them as brood chambers all summer long.

 Step 2: Do a CAREFUL leaf clean up